 - Few Stores Offer Pickup.
 Instacart has a limited selection of stores with a pickup option.
 For customers who prefer to visit the store and pick up their orders, an expansion of this offering would be nice.

-Difficult as it is to imagine at the moment, the COVID-19 pandemic will eventually pass.
-But the experience will forever change our society and economy.
+The experience of the COVID-19 pandemic will forever change our society and economy.
 The remote work arrangements and virtual meetings adopted wholesale by white-collar workers could become permanent.

 Following a recession that’s likely to rival the aftermath of the 2008 financial crisis in severity, if not duration, the social safety net could become more robust and equitable.
 And many COVID-19 converts to food and grocery delivery are likely to remain in the fold, even if they still run out to the store to pick up those one or two things they always seem to forget.